anhinton/EternalCalendar/README.md

 by Ashley Noel Hinton

-This "game" is built using the libGDX Java game development framework <http://libgdx.badlogicgames.com/>.
+This software is built using the libGDX Java game development framework <http://libgdx.badlogicgames.com/>.
 Instructions for importing and running the project in IntelliJ IDEA or Android Studio can be found